google/visqol/model/README.txt

 This is the 'default' model, and is the same as tcdaudio14_aacvopus_coresv_svrnsim_n.68_g.01_c1.model.

 tcdaudio14_aacvopus_coresv_svrnsim_n.68_g.01_c1.model:
-After discovering that '' was too specific and had non-monotonic behavior for out of distribution data, this model was trained with a weaker gamma and cost parameters (c=1, gamma=.01).
-(This makes the projection from NSIM a higher dimension less strong.)
-The cross validation error is significantly higher (0.43703 MSE) but it should be a more general model.
+After discovering that 'tcdaudio_aacvopus_coresv_grid_nu0.3_c126.237786175_g0.204475514639.model'  was too specific and had non-monotonic behavior for out of distribution data, this model was trained with a weaker gamma and cost parameters (c=1, gamma=.01).
+This makes the projection from NSIM to a higher dimension more smooth, and less likely to have non-monotonic regions (since the general trend of NSIM vs MOS is positively correlated.
+This also means that it will have a higher cross validation error (0.43703 MSE) but it should be a more general model, which is why it is used for the default in v3.00.

 tcdaudio_aacvopus_coresv_grid_nu0.3_c126.237786175_g0.204475514639.model:
 This model used a fine grid search to minimize the mean-squared-error in the cross validation set (it was .220864 on the cross validation set).
 It should work reasonably well for data like the train set (full-band 24kHz bandwidth, 24 kbps or higher).
 However, it was found to exhibit non-monotonic behavior for out-of-distribution data, such as narrowband or wideband for very low bitrates (< 24 kbps), meaning that the similarity index would increase, but the MOS would go down.